devoctomy/djabstraction.com/cookies/index.md

 background: '/img/bg-cookies.jpg'
 ---

-> Please read this cookie policy (“cookie policy”, "policy") carefully before using djabstraction.com website (“website”, "service") operated by Nick Pateman.
+> Please read this cookie policy (“cookie policy”, "policy") carefully before using a website (“website”, "service") operated by Nick Pateman.

 ## What are cookies?